As a vegetarian, I am always on the lookout for good falafel. I stumbled on this recipe for authentic falafel and had to try it out.

 Cook the falafel for two to three minutes on each side or until they’re golden brown.

-Then, transfer them to a paper-towel-lined plate.
+Then, transfer them to a paper towel-lined plate.

-Our last method is baked falafel and you’ll start by preheating your oven to 425 degrees Fahrenheit.
+You’ll start by preheating your oven to 425 degrees Fahrenheit.

 You can see that they look pretty darn similar, so it’s really up to you which method you prefer.
-Falafel is best eaten warm and while they’re nice and crispy on the outside.
+Falafel is best eaten warm while they’re nice and crispy on the outside.